 Another important thing to remember when browning butter is to stir the butter constantly to keep the fat solids from staying in one place too long.

-I like to add the tarragon to the brown butter as soon as I pull it off the stove.
-I do this for two reasons: it quickly sautees the herb, which gives it a more unique flavor.
-Also, the addition of the tarragon drops the temperature of the butter, so it prevents the butter from browning anymore.
+Add the tarragon to the brown butter as soon as you remove the butter from the stove.
+It quickly sautés the herb, which gives it a more unique flavor, and the addition of the tarragon drops the temperature of the butter, so it keeps the butter from browning any further.

-Set this tarragon brown butter sauce aside (off the heat) while your carrots finish roasting.
+Set the pot of tarragon brown butter sauce aside to cool while your carrots finish roasting.

-Remove the carrots from the oven after 25 minutes.
-Quickly pour the tarragon brown butter over them and use a spoon to toss the two together.
-Make sure you’re thorough in your toss game, my friend!
-You want each carrot coated in that nutty brown butter sauce.
+Remove the roasted carrots from the oven after 25 minutes.
+Quickly pour the tarragon brown butter over the carrots and toss the two together with a spoon.
+Make sure each carrot is coated in that nutty brown butter sauce.

 Once the carrots have been bathed in the brown butter, sprinkle the salt and pepper over them to your preference.
-I usually add the full amount, but you might like less salt or pepper.
+I usually add the full amount, but you may prefer less salt or pepper.

-Transfer the rainbow carrots to a serving dish and garnish with more chopped tarragon if desired.
+Transfer the rainbow carrots to a small serving platter and garnish with more chopped tarragon if desired.

-What do I serve these Tarragon Brown Butter Rainbow Carrots with?
+What Do I Serve With These Tarragon Brown Butter Rainbow Carrots?

 - Ham with Spiced Brown Sugar Pineapple Glaze is always a hit, especially during the holidays.